pastoriomarco/isaac_manipulator_custom_server/isaac_manipulator_pose_server/README.md

 ### Recommended for rosbag/perception-only usage

-This launch starts only the perception stack required by this package:
+This launch starts a perception-only stack required by this package:

 - RT-DETR perception pipeline
 - FoundationPose node